Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter-eventhubs/eventhubs-client/README.md

-# Using Spring Cloud Stream Binder for Azure Event Hubs
+# Using Azure Event Hubs with Spring Cloud Azure Starter Event Hubs

-This code sample demonstrates how to use the client of `Azure SDK Event Hubs` to interact with `Azure Event Hubs`.
+This code sample demonstrates how to use the client of `Azure Event Hubs SDK` to interact with `Azure Event Hubs`.

 ## What You Will Build

-You will build an application that use `spring-cloud-azure-starter-eventhubs` to retrieve configurations from [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/).
+You will build an application that uses `spring-cloud-azure-starter-eventhubs` to send and receive messages with [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/).

 ## What You Need